MZandtheRaspberryPi/spot_micro_demo/README.md

 You can read a bit more about ROS and look at some introductory tutorials on various aspects of the system [here](http://wiki.ros.org/ROS/Tutorials).

-Mike4192's ROS node structure during regular operation (as of 4/18/2021) looks like the below.
+Mike4192's ROS node structure during standalone operation (ie, in simulation mode, without live robot or node that controls servos) (as of 4/18/2021) looks like the below.
 You can see 4 nodes, /spot_micro_keyboard_command_node on the far left is listening to keyboard commands and communicating with the node in the middle, /spot_micro_motion_cmd_node.
 It is communicating via ROS topics, namely the 5 topics you see between the two nodes.
 The nodes on the far right, /spot_micro_plot_node and /n__rviz are two nodes that help visualize the movement of the robot.
 ![ros_node_graph](screenshots/rosgraph.png)

 Here are some examples of messages that are sent on topics, that the nodes subscribe to.